obreitwi/asfa/README.md

 * Has support to expire links after a set amount of time.
 * The link "just works" for non-tech-savvy people, but still only accessible for people who possess the link.
-* Does not require any custom binary to be executed to the webserver.
+* Does not require any custom binary to be executed to the web server.
 * Optional server-side dependencies are readily available ([`at`][at], [`sha2`][sha2]).
 * Easily [keep track](#list) of which files are shared currently.
 * [Clean](#clean) files by index, checksum or [age](#filtering-by-upload-date).